Aromatherapy History and Its Healing Evolution: A Journey from Creation to Modern Discovery

 8. Aromatherapy in the 21st Century

-• Scientific Validation: Modern research confirms the antimicrobial, anti-inflammatory, and psychological benefits of essential oils, underscoring their continued relevance in the history of aromatherapy.
+Modern research now confirms the antimicrobial, anti-inflammatory, and psychological benefits of essential oils, underscoring their continued relevance.

-• Aromatherapy is an essential practice in alternative medicine, Kabbalistic healing, and energy work.
+Aromatherapy has become an established part of alternative medicine, Kabbalistic healing, and energy work.

 The Eternal Fragrance: A Legacy of Healing